amaximus/met_alerts_hu/README.md

 ![Most dominant meteo alert example](https://raw.githubusercontent.com/amaximus/met_alerts_hu/main/met_alert.png)

-If you want to show all alerts use the following (please note that this height of the card will allow only three alerts to be shown):
+The following example displays all alerts and it also makes use of the non-standard custom buitton card (please note that this height of the card will allow only three alerts to be shown):
 ```
 type: conditional